 - Working space for “housekeeping pads” for electrical equipment, the installation of wiring methods in exit enclosures, sizing supply and load conductors used with adjustable-speed drive systems, and AFCI protection of branch circuits in patient sleeping areas in care facilities

 - Calculating the load of electric vehicle supply equipment with variable current settings

 - Worker safety in identifying the source of power for disconnecting means and for egress from spaces containing large electrical equipment

 - Grounding of disconnecting means installed on the supply-side of service disconnecting means

 - Cables installed exposed on ceiling surfaces and sidewalls

 - Special occupancies, special equipment, and special conditions, including installation of splash pads, the use of “Type P” cables in hazardous classified locations, and the reinspection of swimming pools and other bodies of water

 How JCR Productions, Inc. is here for you:

 JCR Productions, Inc. continues to be here for you and to help you keep up with your educational needs and requirements as we navigate this novel virus.
-We have already started by offering smaller classes to adhere to quarantine guidelines.
+We have started by offering smaller classes to adhere to quarantine guidelines and have since added live virtual workshops.
 We will continue to offer premium ongoing exam preparation and continuing education courses integrating 2020 Code Changes into all our “Power Quality” classes.

-(Exam Preparation courses will incorporate 2020 NEC Changes later this year.
-NC will be testing on the 2020 NEC beginning January 1st, 2022).
+(Exam Preparation courses will incorporate 2020 NEC changes by November 2021.
+NC will be formally testing on the 2020 NEC beginning January 1st, 2022).